Jhay0602/Cozy-Cup-Cafee/README.md

 # Cozy-Cup-Cafe

 ## Project Description
 Cozy Cup Cafe is located at Brgy.
-Sicsican and a service of quality hot and cold  various types of coffee, espresso and cappuccino, amerkano and Non- Coffe drink like Strawberry Latte , Mixed Berrys.
+Sicsican and a service of quality hot and cold  various types of coffee, espresso and cappuccino, amerikano and Non- Coffe drink like Strawberry Latte , Mixed Berrys.